 - turning up the volume on the television or radio louder than normal

-- unable to understand conversations over the telephone
+- being unable to understand conversations over the telephone

-Always notify your doctor if you experience any of these symptoms.
-They could be signs of other medical conditions and should be checked out by a healthcare professional.
+Always notify your doctor if you have any of these symptoms.
+They could be signs of other medical conditions and should be checked out by a doctor.

-If you have symptoms of age-related hearing loss, your doctor will be able to diagnose your condition.
-He or she will complete a full physical exam to rule out other causes of your hearing loss.
-Your doctor may also look inside of your ears using an otoscope.
+If you have symptoms of age-related hearing loss, see your doctor to diagnose your condition.
+They’ll complete a full physical exam to rule out other causes of hearing loss.
+They may also look inside your ears using an otoscope.

-If your doctor cannot find any other cause for your symptoms, he or she may diagnose you with age-related hearing loss.
-You may be referred you to a hearing specialist called an audiologist.
+If your doctor can’t find another cause of your symptoms, they may diagnose you with age-related hearing loss.
+They may refer you to a hearing specialist called an audiologist.
 The audiologist can perform a hearing test to help determine how much hearing loss has occurred.

 There is no cure for age-related hearing loss.
-If you are diagnosed with this condition, your doctor will work with you to improve your hearing and quality of life.
+If you’re diagnosed with this condition, your doctor will work with you to improve your hearing and quality of life.
 Your doctor may recommend: